CHRIS HARRIS’ GREAT BRITISH JAGUAR DAY

 Lister Knobbly BHL 105 - Le Mans 1958 - BHL 105 was delivered new to the famous Ecurie Belge in 1958 and is the only Lister Knobbly to have lined up at Le Mans.

-Huge thank you to the team at CKL and the owners of the fabulous Motorcars for allowing us to put them on display.
+Huge thank you also to the team at CKL and the owners of the cars on display.

 Photos: @tshaxson